Escape-Technologies/graphql-armor/README.md

 This plugin is enabled by default.

-Put a limit on the number of aliases.
+Limit the number of aliases in a document.

 ```typescript
 {